BShowen/ruby_chess/README.md

 ```
 Each key points to an array of coordinates.
 Those coordinates are spots on the board that the piece can move onto.

-Now is the point which I terate over this list and determine which moves are legal and illegal.
-I santize and condence this hash of potential moves into a hash of two values - `{good: [], bad: []}`.
+Now is the point which I iterate over this list and determine which moves are legal and illegal.
+I santize this hash of potential moves into a hash of two values - `{good: [], bad: []}`.
 A good move is a move that can be made and it doesnt leave the king in check.
 A bad move is a move that, if done, would leave your king in check.
 I do this because in a game of chess it is illegal to put yourself in check.
 I also use this list to colorize the board.

 The way I do thsi is simple, but it took me days to figure it out.
 I do it by performing these steps.
 * First, create a hash with two keys `{good: [], bad: []}`